zoetropecorp/ts-rs_py/README.md

 </div>

 ### Why?
-When building a web application in rust, data structures have to be shared between backend and frontend.
+When building applications in Rust that interact with TypeScript or Python frontends, data structures have to be shared between backend and frontend.
-Using this library, you can easily generate TypeScript bindings to your rust structs & enums so that you can keep your types in one place.
+Using this library, you can easily generate TypeScript and Python bindings to your Rust structs & enums so that you can keep your types in one place.

-ts-rs might also come in handy when working with webassembly.
+ts-rs might also come in handy when working with WebAssembly or Python integrations.

 ### How?
+ts-rs exposes two main traits:
+1. `TS`: Using the `TS` derive macro, you can generate TypeScript bindings for your Rust types.
-ts-rs exposes a single trait, `TS`.
-Using a derive macro, you can implement this interface for your types.
+2. `Py`: Using the `Py` derive macro, you can generate Python bindings for your Rust types.

-Then, you can use this trait to obtain the TypeScript bindings.
+You can use these traits to obtain the TypeScript or Python bindings for your types.
 We recommend doing this in your tests.
 [See the example](https://github.com/Aleph-Alpha/ts-rs/blob/main/example/src/lib.rs) and [the docs](https://docs.rs/ts-rs/latest/ts_rs/).